 What is wildlife?
 Students will examine the difference between wild and domesticated animals in this activity.
 Students will participate in activities that simulate the hardships and adaptations of predators and prey in the animal world.
 Concepts such as ecology, adaptation, camouflage, and habitat will be presented and discussed.
 Students will then enter the wildlife room where they will be able to handle a number of our snakes, turtles, rats, salamanders, and Daisy the rabbit.
-NC standard: 4.L.1.2, 5.L.2.2, 8.L.3.1 SC standard: 2.L.5A.1, 4.L.5A.1, 4.L.5A.3, 5.L.4B.3, 6.L.4B.1 objective or subject area.
+NC standard: 4.L.1.2, 5.L.2.2, 8.L.3.1 SC standard: 2.L.5A.1, 4.L.5A.1, 4.L.5A.3, 5.L.4B.3, 6.L.4B.1 te their own supplies. nature.
+A one's own is activity as a pioneer. rent pioneer edmont f money vel the 4 objective or subject area.
 We can tailor your trip to best fit your needs.
 Just give us a call and we'll be glad to help you build or create curriculum that we may not offer in one of our classes!!!